Chandan9898Kumar/JavaScript_Question-RestApis/src/JsQuestions/READMEPATTERN.md

 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
 It allows you to create a copy of an existing object and modify it to your needs, instead of going through the trouble of creating an object from scratch and setting it up.

+The prototype pattern is a useful way to share properties among many objects of the same type.
+The prototype is an object that’s native to JavaScript, and can be accessed by objects through the prototype chain.

 In simple words:

 > Create a new object based on an existing object through **cloning**.